EthernalStar/ClipeXec/README.md

 ![About Page Screenshot](./Images/ClipeXec%2002.png?raw=true)

-By clicking the large Icon on the Left you will be introduced to the About Page where useful Information about the **License** or recent **Chngelog** can be found.
+By clicking the large Icon on the Left you will be introduced to the About Page where useful Information about the **License** or recent **Changelog** can be found.
 There are also links to my Repositories on Github or Codeberg where you could always find the latest Version.
 If you have questions please don't hesitate to contact me over [E-Mail](mailto:NZSoft@Protonmail.com) or create an Issue on the Project Page.